Accounting0

 Webinar: Connecting inFlow to QuickBooks Online

 inFlow may primarily be an inventory management solution, but we understand how many parts there are to a business.
 That’s why we’ve developed a ton of integrations, including one with QuickBooks.
 With inFlow, you’ll be able to push sales data to QuickBooks right away, keeping your financial data accurate at all times.
+We even offer a two-way payment sync option!
 This relationship will enable inFlow to handle the inventory management for your business while QuickBooks can take care of the accounting side of things.

 No credit card required.
 Sign up now!